Jobs with FSU Sustainable Campus

 This position will coordinate the existing Garnet & Gold Goes Green program as well as a continuation of the Recycling Ambassadors program.

 About Garnet & Gold Goes Green (G4): Garnet & Gold Goes Green, or G4, is a gameday recycling program with FSU Sustainable Campus.
 Student volunteers act as friendly faces while recycling from fans and tailgaters with the intention of keeping Doak Campbell Stadium and the Donald Tucker Civic Center clean through promoting eco-friendly behavior.
 The G4 program helps to minimize the large amounts of waste produced at basketball games and football tailgates.
 Since 2005, G4 has collected over 200 TONS of recyclable material!
 In between football and basketball seasons, volunteers can also look out for opportunities to help recycle at other events around campus.
-The intended start date is the second week of May 2025.
 This role is expected to maintain a set working schedule of around 15-20 hours per week.

 Community Waste Stations (CWS): are the groups of landfill and recycling bins in all non-residential FSU buildings.
 The goal of this program is to support the CWS program through collecting data about usage and support of campus-wide recycling efforts.
 G4 Ambassadors support this program through their educational outreach & materials to support proper use and assist with campus clean-ups.